exoframejs/exoframe/docs/Basics.md

 ## Project config file

 All of the configuration for the deployed projects is done using `exoframe.json` config file.
-It can either be generated/updated using `exoframe config` command or created manually.
+It can either be generated/updated using `exoframe config` (or `exoframe init`) command or created manually.
 If it doesn't exist during deployment, Exoframe will generate simple config file that only contains name of the current project.

 Config file has the following structure: